kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ```
 The `serve` component is slightly different from the `train` component.
 While
 `train` runs a single container and then exits, `serve` runs a container that
-launches long-living resources in the cluster.
+launches long-lived resources in the cluster.

 The `ContainerOP` takes two arguments: